-One downside of living in Gainesville, however, is that residents on average have to contend with a long commute, spending on average 40.91 minutes every day commuting to work.
+One downside of living in Gainesville, however, is that residents on average have to contend with a long commute, spending on average 35.87 minutes every day commuting to work.

-The per capita income in Gainesville in 2010 was $45,988, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $183,952 for a family of four.
+The per capita income in Gainesville in 2018 was $50,902, which is wealthy relative to Virginia and the nation.
+This equates to an annual income of $203,608 for a family of four.

-Gainesville is a very ethnically-diverse town.
+Gainesville is an extremely ethnically-diverse town.
 The people who call Gainesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gainesville residents report their race to be White, followed by Asian.
-Important ancestries of people in Gainesville include Irish, English, Italian, and Scottish.
+Gainesville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.85% of the town’s residents.
+Important ancestries of people in Gainesville include Irish, German, English, Italian, and European.

 In addition, Gainesville has a lot of people living here who were born outside of the US (20.15%).